Ukraine's richest man gambles on peacemaker role

 But his close identification with the deposed Yanukovich, whose election campaign he backed in 2009-10, means he is far from popular in the capital.
 He stayed well clear of protests during the three months of turmoil leading up to Yanukovich’s flight to Russia, though he and fellow oligarchs did rush out appeals for restraint during the final, bloody denouement.

-In his much publicized contacts with pro-Russian activists who took over the regional administration building in Donetsk on Sunday, he has sympathized with their calls for upgrading the status of the Russian language in Ukraine and came out strongly against any use of force by authorities to end their sit-in.
+In his much publicised contacts with pro-Russian activists who took over the regional administration building in Donetsk on Sunday, he has sympathised with their calls for upgrading the status of the Russian language in Ukraine and came out strongly against any use of force by authorities to end their sit-in.

 If security forces stormed the building, he “would be with the people”, Ukrainska Pravda news site quoted him as saying.